 The 3 stages of the Camino Mozárabe that cross our region take you along river beds, steep climbs and descents, magnificent views, bare mountain tops, the nature park El Torcal, olive groves and some typical white villages from Puerto de la Torre/Junta de los Caminos to Antequera.

-Andalusia has 24 Nature Parks, some of which you can explore from Casa Sarandy.
-Marked trails will lead you over wooded hills and bare mountain tops, past meadows full of wild flowers, sheep and goats.
+Andalucía has 24 national parks, some of which you can explore from Casa Sarandy.
+Marked trails take you over wooded hills and bare mountain peaks, along fields full of wild flowers or goat herds.
+Our favorites: Montes de Málaga, Sierra de las Nieves, Sierra Nevada and Sierra de Tejeda .